ssupdoc/cut-caesar/README.md

 - [ ] Automate usage
 - [ ] Frequency analysis of mostly used letters in words before looking for possible words
 - [ ] ...

+## Acknowledgement

+* The dictionary used is based off english dictionary from [dwyl/english-words](https://github.com/dwyl/english-words).
+However, slight modifications are made to suit the format required by [cut-ceaser](https://github.com/ssupdoc/cut-caesar)